People

 Guus Bakkeren

 Research Interests Molecular genetic and cell biological understanding of plant-microbial interactions including attributes that make microbes pathogenic such as pathogenicity and virulence factors including fungal mating systems.
 Plant responses to infection such as recognition and accommodation of biotrophic fungi.
-Action of effectors that may jam host defence signalling networks, but also effectors that elicit defense […]
+Action of effectors that may jam host defence signalling networks, but also effectors that elicit defense and resistance responses (avirulence effectors).
+My research program at Agriculture and Agri-Food Canada, Summerland Research and Development Center is geared towards the broader goal of contributing to the efforts to combat biotic stresses in cereal crops.
+We want to understand plant-pathogen interactions in the leaf rust/wheat […]